lavakyan/ase-bimetall/README.md

 The collection of my scripts for Atomic Simulation Environment (ASE) used for study of bimetallic nanoparticles.
-The required ASE libraries are available at official site https://wiki.fysik.dtu.dk/ase/ under free license.
+The required ASE libraries are available at [official site](https://wiki.fysik.dtu.dk/ase/) under free license.

+Implemented (Reverse) Monte-Carlo method for the search of two-component structures based on the coordination numbers information.
+The MC class and Move nethods are heavily based on [ASAP3](https://wiki.fysik.dtu.dk/asap/) implementation.

 ## Scripts

-* analyzecn.py -- procedure-driven calculation of coordination numbers and similar quantities. *Should be replaced by object oriented version in future.*
+* analyzecn.py -- procedure-driven calculation of coordination numbers and similar quantities. *Should be replaced by object oriented version QSAR*;

+* qsar.py -- class for calculation of coordination numbers and similar quantities;

-* coreshell.py -- procedures to build atomic clusters with particular architecture
+* coreshell.py -- procedures to build atomic clusters with particular architecture;

-* mc_search.py -- Monte-Carlo search of structures with predicted coordination numbers.
-Based on code from ASAP project (https://wiki.fysik.dtu.dk/asap/Monte%20Carlo%20simulations)
+* mc_search.py -- Monte-Carlo search of structures with known coordination numbers.
+Based on MC code from [ASAP](https://wiki.fysik.dtu.dk/asap/Monte%20Carlo%20simulations) project.

-* qsar.py -- class for calculation of coordination numbers and similar quantities.

 ## Examples